-Eliminate or significantly reduce your electric bill with solar energy
+Eliminate or significantly reduce your electricity bill with solar energy

 Solar Energy can help eliminate your hydro bill

-The Net Metering program is available to anyone who generates electricity.
-Primarily for their own use from a renewable energy source (wind, water, solar radiation or agricultural biomass).
-Using equipment with a total nameplate rating of 500 kW or less.
+The Net Metering program is available to anyone who generates electricity primarily for their own use from a renewable energy source (wind, water, solar radiation or agricultural biomass).
+Systems that are 10 kW or less are typically large enough to power most homes and small businesses but there are many factors that we need to take into consideration during the design stage.

 Net Metering uses Solar Energy

-Net metering allows you to send electricity generated from Renewable Energy Technologies (RETs) to the distribution system.
-Then any excess is a credit towards your electricity costs.
-Excess generation credits can be carried forward for up to 11 months.
-Including the 11th month, to offset future electricity costs.
+Net metering allows you to send electricity generated from your solar system to the distribution system as a credit then drawing on the credits when no power is being produced.
+Any excess power works as a credit towards your electricity costs.
+Excess generation credits can be carried forward for up to 11 months including the 11th month, to offset future electricity costs.

-Electricity consumers in Ontario who produce some of their own power from a renewable resource.
-Consumers may take advantage of the “net metering” initiative.
+Electricity consumers in Ontario who produce some of their own power from a renewable resource can take advantage of the “net metering” initiative.
 Net metering allows you to send excess electricity you generate from renewable resources to the distribution system.
 This will appear as a credit toward your energy costs.
 In essence, it’s a “trade” of electricity you supply against electricity you consume.

 How does Net Metering Work with Solar Energy

-Once you’re connected to the distribution system, your local distribution company will continue to read your meter.
-As they do now (though they may need to change the meter in order to be able to record the information they need).
-Then they subtract the value of electricity you supply to the grid from the value of what you take from the grid.
-What you’ll see on your bill is the “net” difference between these two amounts.
+Once you’re connected to the distribution system, your local distribution company (LDC) will install a bidirectional meter and continue to read your meter.
+The amount of electricity you’ve supplied to the grid versus the amount of electricity that you’ve consumed from the grid is subtracted and what you’ll see on your bill is the “net” difference between these two amounts.
 If you supply more power than what you take from the grid over the billing cycle, you’ll receive a credit toward future energy bills.
 The credit can be carried forward for up to 11 months.

 Eligibility criteria include, but are not limited to: